kevinfengcs88/nvim/README.md

 - Change color of relative line numbers to white (more visible)
 - Overhaul lazy.nvim to increase startup time
     - Check markdown-preview functionality on VM
-    - clever-f lazy-loading might be breaking it, test this
+    - clever-f is slightly broken
     - Check TransparentToggle functionality on VM